constantinnicoleta/makeup-masterclass/README.md

 6. Page will be automatically refresh and after a few minutes a green dot will appear to indicate the successful deployment.

-The live link can be found here -
+The live link can be found [here](https://constantinnicoleta.github.io/makeup-masterclass/) .

 ## Credits